Amazon weasel: Biology and behaviour

 The Amazon weasel is rarely seen and little is known of its habits.
 They eat rodents and other small mammals, and have been reported to construct burrows in the stumps of hollow trees.
 They have been found from sea level to 1400 m, and have been reported to swim in rivers or estuaries, sometimes far from the shore.

+Conservation status

+The Amazon weasel is considered a Data Deficient species because scientists know little about them.
+Their population is unknown and they have only been registered anywhere 24 times (as of July 2024).
+An Amazon weasel had never been filmed until 2024, when some coffee producers captured a short video of an individual in Bolivia as part of a citizen science monitoring program.
+Despite the extremely small number of observations, Amazon weasels are listed as a Least Concern species on the IUCN Red List of Threatened Species because scientists believe they still have a sizable population living in the Amazonian forest.
+It is not known whether this species can handle anthropogenic disturbances in the environment and their numbers may drop significantly in the future due to the deforestation of the Amazon rainforest.